 Here are the treatment services SATUCI provides:

-- Early Intervention -Treatment – Early intervention services can also be provided by a SATUCI counselor to assist individuals in learning more about their substance use and how it might be impacting his/her life.
+Early intervention services can be provided by a SATUCI counselor to assist individuals in learning more about their substance use and how it might be impacting his/her life.
 There is no charge for individual or group Early Intervention sessions.